rmlmedia/LandmarkRemarkApp/readme.md

  - Get your local IP address from the command line and change all references to `192.168.0.150` in `src\API\TigerSpike.LandmarkRemark.API\Properties\launchSettings.json` to be your IP.
 Make the same change in `src\App\services\api.ts`
  - Start the API in IISExpress by clicking Play for the `TigerSpike.LandmarkRemark.API` profile.
 Leave the launched browser window open to keep IISExpress running
  - Add a firewall rule to allow LAN traffic to access IISExpress
- - Install the Expo app on your device
+ - Install the Expo app on your device and connect it to the same WiFi network as your computer
  - At the command line, run `npm install` in the `src\App` folder
- - At the command line, run `npm run web` in the `src\App` folder.
-Two sites will launch, the first is the Expo UI, the second is the web version of the Expo project.
-Close the web version as that fails given the Maps component used is not a web version (can be made to work but I didn't focus on that).
-What you want is to scan the QR Code in the Expo UI using the Expo app on your phone - this will launch the app on your device without cables needed.
+ - At the command line, run `npm start` in the `src\App` folder.
+This will run the Metro Bundler as well as launch the Expo UI in the browser.
+Once the bundler completes, a QR code will appear both in the UI and at the command line.
+Scan the QR Code in the Expo UI using the Expo app on your phone - this will launch the app on your device without cables needed.
 Please note, I have not tested on an iOS device as I don't own one or a Mac for emulation

 ## Time Spent